-Our tests over the last six months indicate that they had an average uptime of 99.928%.
-Their response times have also been consistent and fast at an average of 344 ms.
+Our tests over the last three months of 2019 indicate that they had an average uptime of 99.96%.
+Their response times actually went down when we installed WordPress: from 321 ms to an exceptional 261 ms.

 You may see better uptimes from InterServer than we have.
-And their downtime only amounts to a couple of minutes per day.
+And their downtime only amounts to about 16 minutes per month.
 But it often comes in less frequent but longer periods.
 This is something you should consider before signing up.

 Web Hosting Pad offers cheap hosting plans with plenty of freebies to get started (SSL certificates, domain, one-click-installs), though they do have dedicated servers and cloud hosting plans.

 Overall, this provider had a very good 3-month period at the end of 2019 with and average page load speed of 325 ms. But with WordPress installed, they went up substantially to 854 ms. Their average uptime was 99.94%.